2011–12 North American winter: Seasonal summary

 Mid-January saw the Pacific Northwest significantly affected by winter weather, with a storm bringing some of the coldest air to affect the region since winter began.
 Accompanying the cold air were snow showers across western parts of Washington and Oregon; heavy snows affected the coastal mountains of the region, with lesser snows affecting the Seattle area.
 As the precipitation receded in the Pacific Northwest, cold air associated with the system went on to pervade the Rocky Mountains and central Great Basin, with heavy snow later returning to the coastal mountains in the Cascadia region.
 Snow totals in the Seattle and Olympia areas as well as the Blue Mountains and parts of the Rockies reached near-record-breaking levels.
 Snow in western Washington transitioned into freezing rain, resulting in a historic ice storm event, with heavy snows expanding into Northern California and the Rockies, including the Tetons and the northern Wasatch Range.
 Cold air and snow spread into the Northern Plains, and high winds affected areas in and just east of the Rockies.
 Widespread rain fell along the coasts of Northern California and Oregon.
 The storm left three dead and four injured in its wake due to a combination of flooding and fallen trees.
 This storm was to be followed by another storm in early February.
 The major winter storm, originating from a disturbance in the subtropical jet stream, brought snow to parts of Kansas and south-central Nebraska, with cold air drawn in from the north.
 Areas to the east in the Middle Mississippi Valley were warmer and saw rain instead of snow.
 The highest snowfall totals were reported by the National Weather Service to have occurred from an area extending south from Laramie, Wyoming to the Colorado foothills as well as an area east of Denver.
 The foothills saw a few reports of snow totals in excess of 36 in, with Black Hawk receiving 48 in of accumulation.
 Lesser but still significant snowfall fell over parts of Nebraska from North Platte to near Omaha.
 Wind gusts of over 40 mph were observed across eastern Colorado and Nebraska.
 Approximately 600 flights were canceled in Denver, Colorado as a result of the storm, and due to heavy snow and strong winds, Interstate 70 was closed from Denver to the Kansas border.
-The storm resulted in power outages affecting 15,000 people, and the storm caused an estimated $693 thousand in damage.
+The storm resulted in power outages affecting 15,000 people and caused an estimated $693 thousand in damage.
 However, this was largely due to flooding in the Southern Plains and Lower Mississippi Valley rather than the wintry impacts to the north.